 Notice given by: Mr Brown

 Date: 14 May 2025

 Status: To be moved:

+That this N

-That the Northern Territory Legislative Assembly recognise the importance of investing in viable and accessible Youth Services across the Northern Territory.
+That this Northern Territory Legislative Assembly recognise the importance of investing in viable and accessible Youth Services across the Northern Territory.

 14. Biodiversity Laws